mis à jour

 ACCOMMODATION :

-Independent house for two or more people with shower, toilet and kitchen.
+Ryokan style house with tatami rooms for two or more people with shower, toilet and kitchen.
 All areas and activities are non-smoking.
+The hot water boiler is wood-fired (task for the guests).
+The kitchen is equipped with air conditioning/heating.
+Other areas have no heating.

 Breakfasts and lunches are prepared by the guests themselves.
-We provide ingredients for this.
+We provide desired ingredients for this.

 PLEASE NOTE: There are no shops, restaurants or ‘combini’ in or near our village.
 For groceries you can always join us when driving to supermarkets in Nara or Kizugawa.